kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Reporting the crimes to the police in Madrid

 - With the help of my friend Inma, I report the crimes to the police in Madrid.
-- When I meet her in the morning, she tells she noticed some unusual events online at her home.
+- When I meet her in the morning, she tells me about some unusual online events at her home.
-- Every time I see her until I travel back to the UK in January 2025 she reports strange events online in her home; random words popping up on her screen, the TV turning itself off and on, other things I have forgotten.
+- Every time I see or speak to her until I travel back to the UK in January 2025, she reports strange events online in her home; random words popping up on her screen, the TV turning itself off and on, other things I have forgotten.
 - I'm not surprised.
 - We walk to the gender-violence office of the Policia Nacional in Madrid at C. de las Huertas, 76-78, Centro, 28014 Madrid, Spain.
 - After waiting a short while we are ushered into a reporting booth where a female police officer is taking notes as I detail what has been happening.
 - My lack of Spanish is a barrier but Inma is helping me as much as possible.
 - It all seems to be going well, although I am extremely stressed and I am finding it very difficult to think straight.
-- The report is supposed to detail the crimes I am reporting, but it ends up just a sketch of what I tell her.
+- The report is supposed to detail the crimes I am reporting, but it ends up being just a simple sketch of what I tell her, with mix ups.

     - [Denuncia page 1](../../../content/documents/evidence/Madrid%201.JPG).
     - [Denuncia page 2](../../../content/documents/evidence/Madrid%202.JPG).